 Nine amazing images capture a law of nature: Survival demands movement

 WITH A FRENZIED LEAP, a wildebeest crosses the Mara River in Kenya during the animals’ annual migration through Africa’s Serengeti-Mara Ecosystem.
 “They’re like Olympic athletes,” says photographer Lisa Hoffner, who saw thousands of wildebeest plunge down this steep bank on the search for rain-fed grasslands.
 This race for food is treacherous.
 Crocodiles and lions prey on the migrating mammals.
 Yet the highest death toll comes at bottlenecks where wildebeest trample each other to death.
 “It can be so tragic,” says Hoffner, “but it’s also an amazing display of nature’s drive to survive.”

 The following images from National Wildlife photo contests reveal more indelible moments on the path between life and death.

 Life in Perpetual Motion

 Three miles offshore with no ice in sight, a polar bear plows through Hudson Bay (above), likely on a search for ice where it can hunt.
 Paul Souders made the image when the curious bear pulled close to an underwater camera trailing Souders’ dinghy.
 “I wanted to show the energy, power and raw nobility of an apex predator in its element,” he says.
-Far to the south, a bison calf scampers beside its mother after a spring snow in Yellowstone National Park (right), and pronghorn leap a ravine in Colorado’s grasslands (below).
+Far to the south, a bison calf scampers beside its mother after a spring snow in Yellowstone National Park (above, right), and pronghorn leap a ravine in Colorado’s grasslands (below).
 Increasing fragmentation of such open lands is a threat to species that must migrate to survive.

 Intimate Moments Writ Large